Anniston in Calhoun County, Alabama — The American South (East South Central)

 Inscription.

 Called “A poem in cedar & stone,” its history is intimately related to that of Anniston: Town Founders, Daniel Tyler & Samuel Noble, inspired its conception, funded its construction & caused Woodstock Iron Co. to donate the land on which it was built.
 Geo.
 Upjohn, Architect, and Master Stonemason, Wm.
-Jewell, used native pink sandstone and Tennessee knotty cedar to emulate Solomon’s Temple.
+Jewell, used native pink sandstone and Tennessee knotty cedar to emulate Solomons Temple.
 The Gothic Revival edifice, the oldest church in town, was organized on April 8, 1881, built in 1882-5, and consecrated by Bishop Richard H. Wilmer on May 19, 1886.
 Its first service was conducted on Christmas Eve, 1885.

 Erected 1987 by Alabama Historical Association.

 Location.
 33° 39.422′ N, 85° 49.542′ W. Marker is in Anniston, Alabama, in Calhoun County.
-Marker is on East 10th Street west of Leighton Avenue, on the left when traveling east.
+It is on East 10th Street west of Leighton Avenue, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1000 Leighton Avenue, Anniston AL 36207, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this
+At least 8 other markers are within walking distance of this marker: Calhoun County World War I Memorial (about 300 feet away, measured

 Also see . . .
 History of Grace Church.
 (Submitted on September 15, 2010, by Timothy Carr of Birmingham, Alabama.)

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 2. Grace Episcopal Church Marker (Street View)

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 3. Grace Episcopal Church & Marker

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 4. Grace Episcopal Church

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 5. Detail Views of Grace Episcopal Church

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 6. Grace Episcopal Church Sanctuary Door

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 7. Grace Episcopal Church Bell Tower

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 8. Grace Episcopal Church West View

-Photographed By Tim & Renda Carr, September 14, 2010
+Photographed by Tim & Renda Carr, September 14, 2010

 9. National Register of Historic Places Plaque